sblab-bioinformatics/G4-vs-TFs/README.md

 - DNase-seq (ENCSR000EPC) to map open chromatin as well as ChIP-seq maps of transcription factors and histone marks in K562 cells were downloaded from [ENCODE](https://www.encodeproject.org/).
 Files were downloaded mapped to h19 in Jan 2019.
 Meta data of considered ChIP-seq files can be found [here]().

+- RNA-seq data for K562 cells was downloaded from ENCDOE (ENCSR000AEM, ENCSR545DKY)

 ### Code